-From the signed turnoff on Highway 30 in the center of the bustling metropolis of Georgetown, ID, turn E onto Georgetown Canyon Road (which is called Stringtown Road within the city limits).
+From the signed turnoff on US-30 in the center of the bustling metropolis of Georgetown, ID, turn east onto Georgetown Canyon Road (which is called Stringtown Road within the city limits).
 Drive up the road to a junction at 2.3 miles (LEFT is CR-1095/Left Hand Fork Road; STRAIGHT is Georgetown Canyon Road/FSR-102).
 Go straight; the road changes from paved to gravel here.
-At 3.1 miles, you will see an unmarked dirt road on the R/S side of the road.
+At 3.1 miles, you will see an unmarked dirt road on the right/south side of the road.
 This is the Right Fork Road/FSR-225.
 Park here.
 The elevation at this junction is 6,290 feet.
 FSR-225 is a narrow jeep road that is not suitable for most vehicles.

 From its junction with Georgetown Canyon Road, walk up FSR-225 for about two miles to a rightward bend in the road at 6,825 feet.
-As you hike up the road and you pass Peak 7551 on your L/W, you get a good look at the southwest aspect of the West Ridge of Meade Peak.
+As you hike up the road and you pass Peak 7551 on your left/west, you get a good look at the southwest aspect of the west ridge of Meade Peak.
 The terrain on the southwest side is NOT thickly forested as the USGS topo map suggests; it is actually quite open with scattered trees dotting the landscape.
-Use this opportunity to determine the line that you plan to take in order to climb up onto the West Ridge.
+Use this opportunity to determine the line that you plan to take in order to climb up onto the west ridge.

-Leave the road at the rightward bend and bushwhack NE through a short section of aspens to reach a steep, open, desert scrub slope on the R/SE side of the Southwest Shoulder.
-There is mountain mahogany on the crest of the rounded shoulder as well as mountain mahogany scattered here and there on the SE side of the shoulder.
-There is a wide gully on your R/SE side as you climb the Southwest Shoulder.
-Climb NE on a mix of loose dirt/broken scree base and easy scrub for about 45 minutes to reach the West Ridge at about 8,200 feet.
-The Southwest Shoulder merges with the West Ridge here.
+Leave the road at the rightward bend and bushwhack northeast through a short section of aspens to reach a steep, open, desert scrub slope on the right/southeast side of the southwest shoulder.
+There is mountain mahogany on the crest of the rounded shoulder as well as mountain mahogany scattered here and there on the southeast side of the shoulder.
+There is a wide gully on your right/southeast side as you climb the southwest shoulder.
+Climb northeast on a mix of loose dirt/broken scree base and easy scrub for about 45 minutes to reach the west ridge at about 8,200 feet.
+The southwest shoulder merges with the west ridge here.

 Follow the ridge eastward, staying near the ridge crest and using a game trail and gaps in the scrub to expedite your ascent.
 The south side of the ridge crest (and oftentimes the ridge crest itself) is clean and open.
 By now, the veg has thinned and shortened making for easier traversing.
 You soon reach Point 8800+ WEST (the first of two ridge points of equal height).
 This point is easy to ascend and has a large cairn atop it.
-Now your task is to traverse E to Point 8800+ EAST.
+Now your task is to traverse east to Point 8800+ EAST.
 This is more challenging.
-You must battle with a mix of forest, talus, and scrub to reach the smaller, and slightly higher (5 feet higher) EAST point.
-From there, descend E on scrub and talus (this is probably the rockiest section of the West Ridge) to a saddle at 8,620 feet.
+You must battle with a mix of forest, talus, and scrub to reach the smaller, and slightly higher (by five feet) EAST point.
+From there, descend east on scrub and talus (this is probably the rockiest section of the west ridge) to a saddle at 8,620 feet.

 Continue to follow the ridge eastward, skirting a few MINOR rocky outcrops on the ridge crest.
 The embedded talus/scree from the 8,620-foot saddle to the summit actually made the climb easier than an ascent on loose dirt or broken scree.
-Stay to the R/S of the ridge crest to avoid any trees.
-You do NOT have to ascend through an upper section of forest, as the USGS topo map suggests.
+Stay to the right/south of the ridge crest to avoid any trees.
+You do NOT have to ascend through an upper section of forest as the USGS topo map suggests.
 You can stay in open terrain the entire way to the summit.
-There are some ugly, rocky aretes that feed into the West Ridge from the R/S side of the ridge high up, but you never have to deal with them.
+There are some ugly, rocky aretes that feed into the west ridge from the right/south side of the ridge high up, but you never have to deal with them.

-From the summit, descend SE along the ridge on a moderately steep scrub-and-scree/talus mix.
-To keep the South Ridge at a Class 2 difficulty, you must stay on the L/NE side of the ridge crest.
-The entire E side of Meade Peak is a gentle slope of desert scrub; not a tree in sight.
-Follow the ridge crest (which is indicated by the Caribou County/Bear Lake County border on the USGS topo map) SE to reach a flat meadow at about 9,450 feet.
-By doing so, you will stay away from the nasty, rocky aretes and rocky outcrops that are located just W of the ridge crest.
-I saw two nice mule deer bucks in this meadow as I descended the South Ridge.
+From the summit, descend southeast along the ridge on a moderately steep scrub-and-scree/talus mix.
+To keep the south ridge at a Class 2 difficulty, you must stay on the left/northeast side of the ridge crest.
+The entire east side of Meade Peak is a gentle slope of desert scrub; not a tree in sight.
+Follow the ridge crest (which is indicated by the Caribou County/Bear Lake County border on the USGS topo map) southeast to reach a flat meadow at about 9,450 feet.
+By doing so, you will stay away from the nasty, rocky aretes and rocky outcrops that are located just west of the ridge crest.
+I saw two nice mule deer bucks in this meadow as I descended the south ridge.

-From the meadow, bend R/S and continue S to a long, treed, narrow saddle.
+From the meadow, bend right/south and continue south to a long, treed, narrow saddle.
 The ridge crest here is clogged with trees and blowdown, so move around it to make progress.
 I found intermittent game trails here to help.
 You have now reached the 9,162-foot connecting saddle between Meade Peak and Peak 9768/Mount Mansfield.

 See the trip report links below for more information.